IMPORTANT DATES

 ATTENTION: CUNY BA is hosting Spring 2026 virtual information sessions on these dates:

-Interested students who would like the ability to tailor their degree to specific career and educational goals may sign up here.
+Interested students who would like the ability to tailor their degree to specific career and educational goals can register for a CUNY BA INFO SESSION.

 While we do have limited on-campus hours, the fastest response to Liberal Arts and Sciences advisement is online.
 Just go to pre-advisement and get started.